-I moved to the Cuchara Valley in southwest Colorado recently.
+I moved to the Cuchara Valley in southwest Colorado in 2020.
 I will be here year round so, I now call myself a “Rounder.”

 In the book, Educated, by Tara Westover, she describes the characteristics of living on a mountain. ” There is a sense of sovereignty that comes from living on a mountain, a perception of privacy and isolation, even dominion.
 In that vast space you can sail, unaccompanied for hours, adrift on pine and brush and rock.
 It’s a tranquility born on sheer immensity, it calms with it’s very magnitude, which renders the merely human of no consequence.”

 This is a photograph of my personal happy place.
 It is a view of West Peak in the Cuchara Valley.
 I have my hammock in the summertime, hung between two massive Aspens and this is my view.
 While I gaze quietly at this amazing landscape, I am also engulfed in what we call the Fern Forest.
 It is hundreds of wood ferns that thrive among the Aspen trees.
 It’s path is led by Daisy lane which leads to the fern forest.
 The daisies thrive here in the summer dancing between the houses and the abandoned ski lift.
 Their fruitfulness resides in abundance here and it is mine to enjoy quietly as I swing happily in my private cocoon nestled between the trees.